 Let’s dive into its platform, history and business model in more detail.

 FlixBus is a mobility provider offering long-distance train and bus rides.
 It does so by teaming up with local bus companies, who execute the rides on FlixBus’ behalf.

-FlixBus itself actually only owns one bus for licensing reasons.
-They therefore handle commercial management duties (i.e. route planning, pricing, selling tickets, or marketing) of the business and leave the daily operational tasks (i.e driving) for the partners to take care of.
+FlixBus itself does not own many of the buses it operates.
+Instead, they handle commercial management duties (i.e. route planning, pricing, selling tickets, or marketing) of the business and leave the daily operational tasks (i.e driving) for the partners to take care of.

 Regardless of ownership, their buses are branded in their distinct green company color.
 This helped them building a strong brand while making it easier for customers to find.

 Furthermore, they offer additional services such as on-board Wi-Fi, various entertainment options and the ability to conveniently book through an app or their website (as opposed to long reservation calls).